Outsourcing Business Processes

 There are 12 good reasons why a company might like to consider outsourcing here!

-So what is outsourcing?
+What is outsourcing?

 Outsourcing business processes is when you contract out a business function either a task, role or process to a third party over a substantial period of time.
 The outsource provider ostensibly takes control of the function and becomes responsible for managing its effectiveness and ultimately its success.

 Outsourcing has become synonymous with large enterprises who offshore manufacturing or call centre operations to remote providers based in China or India.
-(I am pretty sure we’ve all had some very interesting conversations at some point in either our working or personal lives.)

 This is not a viable option for the SME or for organisations wanting to outsource maybe one or two business processes.
 An effective and cost saving option is to consider “nearshoring” the process by which a company outsources to a local service provider (when I say local I am referring to a UK based provider)